sanikapradyumnakulkarni/Wanderlust/README.md

 2)Property Listings: Users can browse, add, edit, and delete property listings.

-3)Booking System: Seamless booking experience for users to reserve accommodations.

-4)Map Integration: Real-time property location views using Mapbox API.

-5)Responsive Design: Optimized for various devices with a user-friendly interface.
+3)Responsive Design: Optimized for various devices with a user-friendly interface.

 Technologies Used